-To estimate the coefficients and to perform model selection and the associated uncertainty, we used a combination of multi-model inference and bootstrap resampling with one hundred replicates.
+To estimate the coefficients and to perform model selection and quantify the associated uncertainty, we used a combination of multi-model inference and bootstrap resampling with one hundred replicates.
 First, we performed model selection using the AICc and determined the likelihood of each candidate model (a particular combination of predicting variables) by calculating the median ()AICc (relative to the most likely model) for each bootstrap sample.
 As we wanted model coefficients from more likely candidate models to carry more weight in our results, we sampled the coefficients for our variables proportional to the likelihood of its candidate model.
-We "shrank" the estimates coefficient of potentially unimportant variables by setting its estimate to 0 when the variable was not included in the model.
+We reduced the estimated coefficient of potentially unimportant variables by setting their estimate to 0 when the variable was not included in the model.
 Finally, we used these distributions of the model coefficients to estimate their impact on the quantity and quality of pollination.
 For the quantity of pollination, we simply calculated the mean value of a sample of the conspecific pollen loads.
 For the quality of pollination, we calculated the mean difference between a sample of the distribution of the effects of conspecific pollen and a sample of those of heterospecific pollen gain.
 Again, here we used bootstrap resampling to estimate the uncertainty around these means.

 Flexibility of plant strategies

 Our last objective is to tease apart the strategies that plants might use to reduce competition and, importantly, how the community context influences these strategies.
 If community context plays a relatively small role, we should expect plants to adopt similar strategies across different communities.
-Alternatively, if the community plays a large role, we should be able to observe differences in the strategy a plant species across communities.
+Alternatively, if the community plays a large role, we should be able to observe differences in the strategy a plant species uses across communities.
 We first use a principal component analysis (PCA) of the four ecological variables.
-We define the species strategy in a community as its coordinates in PCA space.
+We define a species’ strategy in a community as its coordinates in PCA space.
 For each species that was present in two or more communities, we then calculate (i) the median distance between the strategies that the species uses different communities, and (ii) the area of the convex hull defined by these points in the first two principal components.
 We then compare these two metrics to those obtained with 99 Monte Carlo randomizations in which we replace the strategy of the focal plant species by one of another species in the dataset.

 Results